 The Incentive Research Foundation (IRF) dug a little deeper into early 2000’s research concluding that incentive programs could boost performance 22-48%.
 Later studies found that incentive programs only had this kind of impact when they were implemented effectively.
 With this in mind, the IRF created the Award Program Value & Evidence Study in 2018 to determine which processes and practices led to incentive programs having the greatest possible impact.

 Determining the most prominent incentive reward and recognition trends for 2012, the Incentive Research Foundation took a close look at their own trends data, a multitude of leading sources as well as the changes taking hold in the business world.
-The 2012 Trends in Rewards and Recognition paper delineates that personalization, participation and convenience are and will continue shaping the way incentive programs are designed and delivered.
+The 2012 Trends in Rewards and Recognition white paper delineates that personalization, participation and convenience are and will continue shaping the way performance incentive programs are designed and delivered.
 Non-cash incentive programs continue to be favored as they encourage participation and have a lucrative ROI as well as allow for “discounted” shopping during the redemption process.
 Non-cash wellness programs are showing high ROI rates, returning $3 for every $1 invested.
 In addition, companies are increasingly integrating mobile applications into their communications strategy.